KatoStevenMubiru/Data-Science-Nano-degree/Project2DS/ReadME.md

 ## Project Summary
 The Disaster Response Pipeline project is part of the Data Science Nanodegree Program by Udacity.
 The project involves analyzing disaster data from Figure Eight to build a model that classifies disaster messages.
 The project includes a web app where an emergency worker can input a new message and receive classification results in several categories.
 The web app also displays visualizations of the data.
+# Disaster Response Pipeline Project

+## Installation
+To run this project, you will need Python 3.x and the following libraries:
+- pandas
+- numpy
+- scikit-learn
+- nltk
+- flask
+- plotly
+- sqlalchemy
+- joblib

 ## Project Components
 There are three main components of the project: